pollen-robotics/poulpe_ethercat_controller/docs/installation/poulpe_ethercat_py.md

 Provided that you already have the `poulpe_ethercat_controller` crate cloned and built, you can install the python client bindings from the source code.
 You can find more information on how to build the code in the <a href="../">installation and configuration</a> section.

-First place yourself in the `python_client` directory, and then you can build the python client bindings you can use the `maturin` tool.
+First place yourself in the `poulpe_ethercat_py` directory, and then you can build the python client bindings you can use the `maturin` tool.

 ```bash
 maturin develop --release